Bob5k/Awesome-Vibecoding-Guide/docs/introduction/README.md

 ## Who am I?

 - Head of Department with over 10 years in software development
-- 6 years as Head of Quality Assurance (process and engineering)
+- 6 years as Head of Department, involved in software development (process and engineering)
 - Freelancer vibecoder—building software for local businesses
 - AI experience since the early GPT beta
 - Delivering commercial projects for companies with €100M–€1B annual revenue (mainly e‑commerce)